 The Independent Video Game Market: A B2B Eldorado for Sync

-As synchronization pipelines for film and TV become increasingly locked behind long-standing legacy relationships, a massive opportunity is emerging in the independent video game sector.
+As synchronization pipelines for film and TV become increasingly locked behind impenetrable legacy relationships, a massive opportunity is emerging in the independent video game sector.
 Between the accessibility of "indie" studios and a critical lack of "legal literacy," the indie game market is becoming the new strategic playground for agile catalogs.
-This article analyzes how structural alignment is replacing traditional networking as the key to market entry.
+This article analyzes how structural alignment is replacing traditional networking to guarantee market access.

 Klem Loden